Attention Seed Buyers from outside Canada

 Growing conditions: Wood's rose grows well on most soils except those that are excessively wet, or dry, or soils affected by high pH or salinity

-Wood's rose, is used in Ecobuffers and wildlife habitat plantings.
+'Priaire Parkland' Wood's rose, is used in Ecobuffers and wildlife habitat plantings.
+It is especially valuable in waterfowl nesting habitat revegetation.
 The continuous flowering makes it attractive to pollinators.
 Many song and game birds utilize this shrub for food and habitat.
+Waterfowl use rose as preferred nest habitat.

 Recently viewed products